dpmerrell/yahtzee/README.md

 Yahtzee is a [Markov Decision Process](https://en.wikipedia.org/wiki/Markov_decision_process).
 It has convenient properties that make it straightforward to solve.

-The solver uses dynamic programming to iterate through every possible state and action in a game of Yahtzee.
+The solver uses dynamic programming to compute the best action for every possible state in a game of Yahtzee.
-For each state, the algorithm computes the maximal expected score (subject to the game's randomness), and the corresponding action.
+It iterates through every possible state and finds the action yielding maximal expected score (subject to the game's randomness).
 The algorithm stores these expected scores and optimal actions in a pair of tables.
 The table of actions is called the _policy_.